ruben-david-roy/Simple-Text-Prediction/README.md

 # Simple Text Prediction Algorithm

-This is a simple bigram AI text prediction algorithm that I made a few years ago.
+This is a simple trigram AI text prediction algorithm that I made a few years ago.

 ![Image](image.png)